White House taking 'common-sense steps' to curb coronavirus risk at meetings: officials

 Another White House source familiar with the decisions told Fox News this is “nothing formal.”

-“But I think, like most of the guidance out there, these are just common sense decisions to make,” the source said.
+“But I think, like most of the guidance out there, these are just common-sense decisions to make,” the source said.

-After Fox News first reported the developments, White House Press Secretary Stephanie Grisham denied there was any formal policy speaking to this.
+After Fox News first reported the developments, White House press secretary Stephanie Grisham denied there was any formal policy speaking to this.

 “Reports that the White House has issued formal guidelines to staff instructing them to limit in-person interactions and meetings are completely false.
 While we have asked all Americans to exercise common-sense hygiene measures, we are conducting business as usual.
 I want to remind the media once again to be responsible with all reporting,” she said in a statement.